riatelab/valh/README.md

 API from R :

 - [valhallr](https://github.com/chris31415926535/valhallr/): This
-  package is on CRAN, but only allows you to access to some Valhalla services (*height*, *locate* and *optimized route* are notably absent).
-In addition, it calls on many heavy dependencies to install, whereas `valh` is particularly light on dependencies.
-Finally, it doesn’t allow you to work directly with `sf` objects as input.
+  package is on CRAN.
+It provides access to some of Valhalla’s services (*height*, *locate* and *optimized route* are notably missing).
+It depends on a number of rather heavy packages and it does not allow `sf` objects as input.
 - [rvalhalla](https://github.com/Robinlovelace/rvalhalla): This package
-  is not on the CRAN, and while it provides access to various Valhalla services, it only does the heavy lifting needed to easily use the data for two of the services (*route* and *sources_to_target*).
-In addition, it doesn’t allow you to work directly with `sf` objects as input.
+  is not on CRAN.
+Although it can provide access to several Valhalla services, it only makes it easy to use two of them (*route* and *sources_to_target*).
+It does not accept `sf` objects as input.

 ## Community Guidelines